Elevated Transit: Description

 Elevated Transit provided daily routes in both directions throughout its service area, plus some additional roundtrip runs Thursday through Monday.
 Its headquarters were at 42 North 100 East, Suite 1 in American Fork.
 Its parent company, Wasatch Transportation, had (as of 2016) been in operating in Utah for nearly 30 years, but specialized in special needs and school transportation.
 Elevated Transit's slogan was Travel the HIGH way.
-Seating was is first-come, first-served and smoking was prohibited on Elevated Transit vehicles.
+Seating was first-come, first-served and smoking was prohibited on Elevated Transit vehicles.

 The bus line was created to provide bus service to the central, eastern, and southeastern areas of the state that previously lacked public transportation.
 It began operating with substantial financial support from the Utah Department of Transportation (UDOT) and Greyhound Lines.
 Between UDOT and Greyhound, Elevated Transit received $864,000 per year for its first five years of operation.
 According to CEO Steven Fuller, it was hoped that the initial funding will allow the company to grow "to the point that public funds are no longer needed and it will self-sustain."
 The service was intended to connect with existing Greyhound service, as well as other transit systems along the routes.

 In 2017, Utah’s Department of Transport withdrew funding therefore effectively ending those services relying on public subsidy.